KyleVaughn/UM2/docs/source/install.rst

     * CMake_ cross-platform build system

-      The compiling and linking of source files is handled by CMake in a platform-independent manner.

     * HDF5_ library for binary data

-      UM\ :sup:`2` \ uses HDF5 for large binary data in XDMF_ mesh files.
-      The installed version will need the C++ API.

     * PugiXML_ library for XML data

-      UM\ :sup:`2` \ uses PugiXML for reading and writing XML files as a part of XDMF_.

 .. admonition:: Optional
    :class: note